*This post contains affiliate links, you can learn more on our disclosure page.*

 We did a compare and contrast of animated to the live action and ate our traditional British foods.
 We also got a British Snack Box on amazon, which was one of our favorites.

-We also made Cruella Frappuccinos as our drink/dessert.
+We also made Cruella Frappuccinos as our drink/dessert and activities.

 - Venti cup